diasks2/amcharts_example/README.md

       end
     end

-23) Commit our changes and test on the local server
+23) Commit the changes and test on the local server

     $ git add .
     $ git commit -am "completed dynamic graph"